 - · Immediately after the power is turned OFF

 - While POST

-- Immediately after POST
+- · Immediately after POST

-- After completion of POST execution or the powering OFF, it may take several minutes to reach downloadable state.
-Please wait for a while to start download. - The time required to reach downloadable state may vary depending on configuration or operating status of the unit.
+Important t The Serial Number and Product ID are device-specific information.
+Make a note of them and store it in a safe place.
+Tips After completion of POST execution or the powering OFF, it may take several minutes to reach downloadable state.
+Please wait for a while to start download. • The time required to reach downloadable state may vary depending on configuration or operating status of the unit.